 Factors to Consider When Putting Backspin on a Golf Ball

 Before we get into how to hit a backspin shot, you must first understand the factors contributing to the spin of the ball.

 Some golf balls are created for spin, while others are not.
 Choosing a two-layer golf ball compared to a multilayer ball will make a difference when trying to put maximum backspin on a golf ball.

 Two-layer balls have a core and a hardcover.
 They are very similar to a range ball and they won’t spin as much as a multilayer ball with a soft cover and a core.

-Professional golfers use multilayer soft golf balls because they spin more.
+Professional golfers use a premium golf ball that is multilayered and soft because it will spin more.
 If you do everything right within your swing to put backspin on a golf ball, but you’re playing the wrong ball, you may not get the results you desire.

 The Condition of Your Lie